riga/pymitter/README.md

 EventEmitter constructor. **Note**: always use *kwargs* for configuration.
 When *wildcard* is *True*, wildcards are used as shown in [this example](#wildcards).
-*delimiter* is used to seperate namespaces within events.
+*delimiter* is used to separate namespaces within events.
 If *new_listener* is *True*, the *"new_listener"* event is emitted every time a new listener is registered.
 Functions listening to this event are passed `(func, event=None)`.
 *max_listeners* defines the maximum number of listeners per event.